-#YoungTeam is Long Division’s education department.
+#YoungTeam is the collective name for Long Division’s education output.
 Our mission is to use music to inspire and educate young people, empowering them to find their voices and create their own culture.

 Our programmes aim to give any young person the chance to:

-Make Music – we will provide opportunities for young people to try making their own music and perform it.
+Make Music – We will provide opportunities for young people to make & perform their own music.

 We run a range of programme strands, from in depth 3 month programmes, to a couple of hour drop-ins – click on the programme title for more detail.